0ne-zero/Emma_Text_Assistant/README.md

 ## General Information
 - Let me admit that I am lazy.
-So I decided to make a simple voice assistant using Python.
+So I decided to make a simple text assistant using Python.
 In theory, it should recognize voice, But in my system, I saddly have driver issues with my microphone, so I can't test it correctly.
 - For now, Emma can do just basic tasks.